In this review, we will check out the Air France/KLM business lounge at Munich Airport.

 Queues at the priority security channel were non-existent as well and within minutes I found myself landside.
 Munich Airport’s terminal 1 consists out of five modules or halls designated as A, B, C, D and E. For my Air France flight, I had to go to Module D of terminal 1.

-Each hall only has a few departure gates, shops and conveniences only – meaning there isn’t really much at all to do.
+Each hall only has a few departure gates, shops and cafes only – meaning there isn’t really much at all to do.
 If you are flying out of Terminal 1, I certainly would not recommend to arrive early expecting to find a whole lot of exciting facilities!

 Air France/KLM lounge entry requirements